- Read our review guidelines

 However, it’s not just your upper body that you use while kayaking, your legs can also get a workout.
 You use your legs to help stabilize yourself as well as during turns, so while kayaking might not seem like an obvious leg workout, it can still work parts of your lower body.

-Kayaking can burn around 400 calories an hour, depending on your body weight.
+Kayaking can burn around between 260 and 560 calories per hour, depending on your body weight.
 If you weigh more than 180 pounds you can burn even more than this.
 If your weight is less, you will burn less calories.

 For successful weight loss, the American Council on Exercise recommends reducing your daily calorie intake by 250 calories, while increasing the amount of calories you burn by 250 calories.
 This helps to contribute to a daily reduction of 500 calories which can help you lose a pound a week.